5 Major Health Benefits of Pumpkins for Babies

 Another food that’s often linked to good vision is carrots, and the fact that both of these are bright orange is no coincidence.

-They are both rich in carotenoids, which cause this orange colour and can help reduce an eye condition known as macular degeneration.
+They are both rich in carotenoids, which cause the orange color, and can also help reduce an eye condition known as macular degeneration.

 This condition starts early and is one of the causes of extreme vision loss in the elderly.
 So while you can take care of your baby’s eyes, you could actually help your own eyesight with pumpkin too.